Aloe sect. Lomatophyllum: Distribution

-The species of this section are all located on the islands of the Indian Ocean.
+The species that have been placed in this section are all located on the islands of the Indian Ocean.
 Most are restricted to the island of Madagascar.
 A minority are indigenous to the smaller islands of Reunion, Mauritius, Rodrigues, Aldabra and Pemba.
-These form a clade that likely radiated from Madagascar following the roots of the major ocean currents.
+They likely radiated from Madagascar following the major ocean currents.
 Most of the species of the smaller Indian Ocean islands grow on beaches or very near to the coast.
-In some parts of their distribution, they are locally known as "Mazambrons".
+In some parts of their distribution, they are locally known as "mazambrons".